 Texas is a Blue Blood college football program that has surpassed this 50% mark every year (except one, in 2017).
 This has translated into 4 National Championships, the latest one in 2005, and Texas playing for a Natty in 2009 against Alabama, where Texas should have won the game if Colt McCoy did not get hurt in the first quarter of that game.

-Texas is ranked 7th on the 2021 Blue Chip Ratio list, which is a slight drop from 4th place in 2020.
-With all this talent and a high Blue Chip Ratio of 66%, there are no more excuses for Texas: win the Big 12 Title, and make it to the playoffs.
+Texas is ranked 6th on the 2022 Blue Chip Ratio list, which is a slight increase from 7th place in 2021.
+With all this talent and a high Blue Chip Ratio of 68%, there are no more excuses for Texas: win the Big 12 Title, and eventually make it to the playoffs.

 Credits: All raw data from https://247sports.com/.
 Data extraction, wrangling, and analytics performed in Python on the Anaconda platform by Carlo Carandang.
 Code for this analysis can be found here: https://github.com/Carlo-Carandang/blue_chip_ratio.